HQSquantumsimulations/qoqo_examples/documentation/src/high-level/intro.md

 A QuantumProgram in qoqo/roqoqo is an object that contains Circuits, Measurements and can run on a Backend.
 Qoqo supports symbolic parameters inside the Circuits, for example the rotation angles \\( \theta \\) in a variational algorithm.
 However,  a Circuit with symbolic parameters can not be simulated or executed on real hardware.
 The symbolic parameters need to be replaced with real floating point numbers first.
 A QuantumProgram contains a list of the free parameters (`input_parameter_names`) and can automatically replace the parameters with its `run` methods and return the result.
 Thus, the QuantumProgram could be interpreted as an equivalent to a multi-parameter function in classical computing that can be called with a set of parameters and returns a result.

+The QuantumProgram can be used as a convenient high level interface since it can be serialized and transmitted to run on real quantum computer hardware.

 A sample code snippet using a QuantumProgram is given here.
 To see a full executable example, please refer to the individual subsections.

 In python: